microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing.md

 <!-- Use this section to provide a brief description of the feature.
-For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). --> The ProgressRing control indicates that an operation is ongoing.
-The determinate mode of ProgressRing shows the percentage completed of a task.
+For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). --> Represents a control that indicates that an operation is ongoing.
+The typical visual appearance is a ring-shaped "spinner" that animates a filled area as progress continues.

-The style updates to progress controls will align with new designs and with other Microsoft products.

 # Examples
 <!-- Use this section to explain the features of the API, showing